Examples of finite dimensional algebras which do not satisfy the derived Jordan--H\"older property: Main result

 \begin{remark} The \emph{length} of a stratification is the number of its simple factors.
-In case (1) of Theorem~\ref{t:maintheorem}, if $A$ and $B$ are not local, namely, the ranks of $A$ and $B$ are greater than $1$, then the length of any stratification starting from $(R1)$ is different from that of any stratification starting from $(R2)$.
-Indeed, it follows from the proof of Theroem~\ref{t:maintheorem} that the length of any stratification starting from $(R1)$ is greater than or equal to $1+\rank(A)\rank(B)$, while the length of any stratification starting from $(R2)$ is precisely $\rank(A)+\rank(B)$. \end{remark}
+In case (1) of Theorem~\ref{t:maintheorem}, if $A$ and $B$ are not local, namely, the ranks of $A$ and $B$ are greater than $1$, then the length of any stratification refining $(R1)$ is different from that of any stratification refining $(R2)$.
+Indeed, it follows from the proof of Theroem~\ref{t:maintheorem} that the length of any stratification refining $(R1)$ is greater than or equal to $1+\rank(A)\rank(B)$, while the length of any stratification refining $(R2)$ is precisely $\rank(A)+\rank(B)$. \end{remark}

 \begin{remark} If $A$ (respectively, $B$) does not satisfy DJHP, nor does $\Lambda$.
 Indeed, we can start with the recollement $(R2)$ and obtain stratifications with different simple factors.
 Assume that both $A$ and $B$ satisfy DJHP.
 Following the proof of Theorem~\ref{t:maintheorem} we see that $\Lambda$ does not satisfy DJHP if $s(\cs_A)\rank(B)+s(\cs_B)\rank(A)<\rank(A)\rank(B)$ for a/any stratification $\cs_A$ of $\cd(A)$ and a/any stratification $\cs_B$ of $\cd(B)$.
 For example, this is the case if a/any stratification of $\cd(A)$ (respectively, $\cd(B)$) has no simple factors $k$, and $B$ (respectively, $A$) has infinite global dimension or a/any stratification of $\cd(B)$ (respectively, $\cd(A)$) has length strictly smaller than $\rank(B)$. \end{remark}